WylieYYYY/nixos/README.md

 The password of the virtual machine is `password`.

 ### Setup
-1. Download NixOS installation medium from https://nixos.org.
+1. Download NixOS installation medium from [NixOS official site](https://nixos.org).
 2. Mount a tmpfs on `/mnt` and a persistent volume on `/mnt/nix`.
 3. Create directory `/mnt/nix/persist/boot/efi` and mount the EFI partition there.
 4. Connect to the Internet using `wpa_supplicant`.